 Each Open House event unlocks a region’s significant buildings, allowing the community to explore and gain a greater appreciation of some of our iconic heritage places.

 Heritage buildings feature in each of the Open House events held in Queensland — and are among the most popular places to visit on the itinerary.

 - Queensland heritage places

-Since 2012, 93 Queensland Heritage Places have been entered in the Queensland Heritage Register and 5 places removed, in line with provisions introduced in 2011.
+Since 2018, 48 Queensland Heritage Places have been entered in the Queensland Heritage Register and 4 places have been removed.